psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specializations-for-non-template-members-of-class-template.md

 Perhaps the most useful part of this feature is the ability to specialise member functions.
 Let's take a look at a concrete example.

-### Implementing Generic _RAII_[^fn-raii] Wrapper for Resource Handles
+## Implementing Generic RAII Wrapper for Resource Handles

 Opaque resource handles are used in many OS‐level, networking, and database APIs.
 Usually such handles must be closed with some kind of **close_handle** function.
-When dealing with handles in C++ you almost always want to use RAII wrapper to avoid handle leaks.
-We can define such a wrapper as follows:
+When dealing with handles in C++ you almost always want to use _RAII_[^fn-raii] wrapper to avoid handle leaks.
+We can define such a wrapper as
+follows:
 {% highlight c++ %}
 #include <cassert>
 #include <memory>  // std::addressof